Four legs good, two legs bad. George Orwell

 Princess (above) earned her name, and she really loves her daddy.
 When I’m away, Cheri said she’s in a deep funk, won’t play, and eats very little.
 She, like all our animals, was rescued.
 (Cheri Swan)

-One of my articles, that listed people from our area who were killed in Vietnam, featured a U. S. Marine, who lost his life there while serving as a journalist.
+One of my articles, that listed people from our area who were killed in Vietnam, featured a U. S. Marine, who lost his life there while serving there as a journalist.
 Several months after the article ran locally, I received an email from his brother back east.
-He was surprised to have found the story and very appreciative that I had recognized his loved one.
+He was surprised to have found the story online and very appreciative that I had recognized his loved one.
 I never took any money for the veteran stories I wrote; that he was so grateful to me for honoring his brother, Victor Payne — was priceless.

 Trying to maintain my own health, I was going to lots of medical appointments, usually at VA Hospital in San Francisco-Ft.
 Miley, with doctors from Univ.
 Calif.
 San Francisco (UCSF) and Stanford.